uhirw/oracle_pdb_ass_II_29149_uhirwa/README.md

 **Task 3 – Oracle Enterprise Manager (OEM)**

-In this task, I accessed Oracle Enterprise Manager Express using the web browser.
+In this task, I tried accessing Oracle Enterprise Manager Express using the web browser(which did not work at all).
-I logged in using administrator credentials.
-The dashboard showed:
-    • The Oracle environment
-    • The created PDB
-    • The created user account
+I couldn't log in using administrator credentials due  to some issues that i met which i explalined in the challenges faced and solutions section